 Allan Moyé, coordinator

 Film study emphasizes cinema as art form, media industry, and social artifact.
-It integrates courses from many disciplines to provide cultural, historical and aesthetic means to think about and create visual media.
-Students choose one of two tracks: Film studies emphasizes critical, aesthetic, theoretical and philosophical approaches, while film production emphasizes practice through courses in photography, scriptwriting, video production, and theater production, for students who want to create movies, or study photojournalism, or narrative photography, and/or use video/film as a fine art.
-Students interested in film as part of their major may want to explore an emphasis in film offered through MBC’s Theater department.
-Those who wish to design an independent major in film should discuss the possibility with their advisors and the director of the film minor.
+It integrates courses from many disciplines to provide cultural, historical, and aesthetic means to think about and create visual media.
+Students choose one of two tracks: film studies emphasizes critical, aesthetic, theoretical and philosophical approaches, while film production emphasizes practice through courses in photography, scriptwriting, video production, and theater production, for students who want to create movies, or study photojournalism, or narrative photography, and/or use video/film as a fine art.
+Students interested in Film as part of their major may want to explore an emphasis in Film offered through MBC’s Theatre department.
+Those who wish to design an independent major in Film should discuss the possibility with their advisors and the director of the Film minor.